-No alternatives were studied.
+No alternatives were reviewed for this report.

 Relationship to Council Strategic Priorities

 The report aligns with Council's Priority of Responsible Growth and Infrastructure Planning by highlighting the reserve capacity available to growth at all Regional Water and Wastewater Treatment Facilities.